George E. de Silva: State Council and Minister of Health

-In 1931 he was elected to the State Council of Ceylon from Kandy in the 1931 Ceylonese State Council election.
+He was elected to the State Council of Ceylon from Kandy in the 1931 Ceylonese State Council election.
 Having been re-elected in the 1936 Ceylonese State Council election from Kandy, he was appointed Minister of Health in 1942 and served till 1947.
 During his tenure, he focused on establishing 250 rural hospitals and started the DDT campaign to control the Malaria epidemic.
 In 1943 he was elected the President of the Ceylon National Congress.
-As the member of the State Council for Kandy, he campaigned for the return of the Throne and the Crown of the Kingdom of Kandy that was taken to Great Britain.
-The campaign was successful and these returned and were used as the crown Jewells of the Monarch of Ceylon.
-He successfully campaigned for the release of the Royal Palace of Kandy from its use as the residency of the Government Agent, Kandy with E.T.
-Dyson becoming the last to reside at the Palace.
+As the member of the State Council for Kandy, he campaigned for the return of the throne and the crown of the Kingdom of Kandy that was taken to Great Britain.
+The campaign was successful and these returned and were used as the crown jewels of the Monarch of Ceylon.
+He successfully campaigned for the release of the Royal Palace of Kandy from its use as the residency of the Government Agent, Kandy with E. T. Dyson becoming the last to reside at the Palace.
+In June 1946, he was appointed Justice of the Peace for the Colombo District by the Governor of Ceylon on the occasion of the King's birthday.

 Parliament and Minister for Industries

-With Ceylon gaining independence, de Silva was elected to the seat of Kandy, at the 1st parliamentary election from the United National Party, held between 23 August 1947 and 20 September 1947, and appointed to D. S. Senanayake's cabinet as the first Minister for Industries and Fisheries.
+With Ceylon gaining independence, de Silva was elected to the seat of Kandy, at the 1st parliamentary election from the United National Party, held between 23 August and 20 September 1947, and appointed to D. S. Senanayake's cabinet as the first Minister for Industries and Fisheries.
 He lost his seat in parliament in 1948, following an election petition filled by his opponent T.B.
 Illangaratne which found him guilty and deprived him of his civic rights.